 What is the difference between Nifty and Sensex?

-Indices like the Nifty and Sensex serve as the pulse of India’s equity market––the Nifty 50 covers 50 major companies listed on the NSE, whereas the Sensex tracks 30 prominent companies on the BSE.
+The Nifty 50 tracks the performance of 50 major companies listed on the NSE, while the Sensex tracks 30 prominent companies listed on the BSE.

 Conclusion